 An Ideological History Of Early Christianity

-I wrote an epically-long (6000+ words) post on Social Matter on Christianity in Ancient Rome.
+I submitted an epically-long (6000+ words) post to an intellectual website (now offline) on the topic of Christianity in Ancient Rome.
 It was very interesting to research and to write about — I love mentally vacationing in the ancient world, and the story turned out to have many twists I wasn’t previously aware of.

 Jerusalem and the surrounding province of Judaea have been part of the Roman Empire for over 90 years.
 For the Jews, though, the Romans are merely the latest empire in a long series of foreign rulers.
 The bones of Egyptian, Assyrian, Babylonian and Persian conquerors lie buried beneath the ground upon which the Roman legionaries now walk.